LiveIntent/qa-challenge/README.md

 {"uuid": "325439c2-4b4e-45f1-98ee-75bc9e14d877", "seed": 1}
 ```

-If seed is even, a message with same format is send to *li-even-stream* stream.
+If seed is even, a message with same format is sent to *li-even-stream* stream.

 We would like to check if messages are routing to respective streams correctly.
 If the seed is not a number
 the services returns a bad request.